 Email verification is your secret weapon for pruning your list of bad actors.
 There’s a lot you can do to ensure the emails you’re getting are legit, but the best bang for your buck, by far, is to invest in an automated system that does it for you.

 mailfloss does it for you automagically, for as low as $17/month.
+Check out our free email verifier if you aren’t ready to start a trial.

-The Mystical Email Deliverability
+The Mystical Email Marketing Deliverability

-Ultimately, email deliverability isn’t all that mystical.
+Ultimately, email marketing deliverability isn’t all that mystical.
 It’s the unsexy chore & maintenance exercise you need to work on to keep your revenue engine choo-choo-ing, but once you’ve got the fundamentals down, it becomes pretty routine.

-Great email deliverability is ultimately the simple byproduct of writing good emails, and sending it to solid lists of people who actually want them.
+Great email marketing deliverability is ultimately the simple byproduct of writing good emails, and sending it to solid lists of people who actually want them.

 Ever watch the show ‘Kitchen Nightmares’?
 Where Gordon Ramsey goes and fixes restaurants?
 He always focuses on the simple things – clean kitchens, simple menus, organized furniture.
 The marketing equivalent of that is email deliverability – get your house in order.

 Once you put a few of the foundations in place, and actually worry about writing good emails, your deliverability will become industry leading and it’ll reflect in your ROI.
-Ultimately, the single best rule of thumb for email deliverability is the same advice your grandma would give you (if she happened to be an email marketing wiz): send emails people give a damn about.
+Ultimately, the single best rule of thumb for email marketing deliverability is the same advice your grandma would give you (if she happened to be an email marketing wiz): send emails people give a damn about.